 Business Impact Analysis

 The concept of business impact analysis is the application of quantitative and qualitative risk analysis on business processes rather than individual assets.
-The goal is to understand which processes are mission critical, important, necessary, or desired/optional as well as each process's dependencies and requirements.
+The goal is to understand which processes are mission-critical, important, necessary, or desired/optional as well as each process's dependencies and requirements.

-It clarifies where information can be freely exchanged as well as defines the limitations, restrictions, and boundaries to protect information when it cannot be freely exchanged (such as PII (personally identifiable information), IP (intellectual property), trade secrets, or other forms of private or proprietary information).
-A communication plan also focuses the public relations of an organization and establishes a "face" or image when communicating with the public.
+It clarifies where information can be freely exchanged as well as defines the limitations, restrictions, and boundaries to protect information when it cannot be freely exchanged (such as PII (personally identifiable information), PHI (protected health information), IP (intellectual property), trade secrets, or other forms of private or proprietary information).
+A communication plan also focuses on the public relations of an organization and establishes a "face" or image when communicating with the public.

 Continuity of Operations Plan

 - First, it focuses on the means to restore normalcy when business operations are under threat.
 While the organization is operating on limited capacity, on reduced capabilities, or within restricted resources, the COOP strives to prevent a full interruption while working to resolve problems and return to normal, stable, full capacity.
-This aspect of the COOP is often referred to as the business continuity plan.
+This aspect of the COOP is often referred to as the business continuity plan (BCP).

 - Second, the COOP implements additional protections and preventative measures to prevent such forms of near-disaster issues from actually affecting the business in the first place.
 With a properly maintained COOP, organizations can avoid many instances of loss or reduced productivity while being able to efficiently restore full operations in the event an incident still occurs.

 A disaster is the complete interruption of any mission-critical business task.
 Once a mission-critical task is offline, the life of the organization is at stake.
 Without swift recovery to at least partial operations, a disaster could mean the business must close its doors permanently.